Jordan6794/Habits30/src/improvements.md

 - Initialise didChange at false ? or just not put in DB ?
 - Make a sidebranch in github and push to main branch only validated new versions
 - Improve ma landing page (habitify ou habstrak inspiration : background-image / switch backgrounds notament)
-- Faire profile page ?
+- Faire profile page ? (then put small round icon with profile pic on nav (can update and get it from google if OAuth))
 - Make un truc pour move up/down habits in the list ?

 Later/Osef :